MichaelPalmer1/scoutr-go/README.md

 ### List by Unique Key

-The list by unique key endpoint is provided as a means to display all unique values for a single search key.
+The list by unique key endpoint provides a means to display all unique values for a single search key.
 It is implemented by specifying a value for the `uniqueKey` argument of the `ListUniqueValues()` function.
 This is only supported in `DynamoAPI` currently.